totaljs/components/j-Selected/readme.md

 ## j-Selected

-The component can select toggle a specific class to specific element according to the condition.
+The component can set a specific class to a specific element according to the simple condition.

 __Configuration__: